Research Notes: Brownsville Snake Hunters, 1900s

 Texas-born Manuela Cortez King was the snake king’s wife, and evidently quite the talented snake handler, herself.
 I can’t find exact confirmation on the sister who is pictured here, but Mrs. King’s obituary names two sisters: Matiana Walker and Luisa Samaron.
 Perhaps it is one of them.

-As I am more of an artist and less of an academic historian, please explore these links for citations and further reading:
+Please explore these links for citations and further reading:

 This video shows W.A. and Manuela Cortez King in a “snake catching contest” in 1914, a contest which they won in 3 minutes and 45 seconds.